pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 There is a `verbose` flag though.
 When it is present, your plugin should provide information about errors using the logger.

 For most plugins using the helper function `execute_tool_on_source_files` from `pybuilder.plugins.python.python_plugin_helper` will suffice.
-Tt will display the output of the tool, provided the property `$name_verbose_output` is set to true.
+It will display the output of the tool, provided the property `$name_verbose_output` is set to true.
 The `$name` is simply the name argument passed to the function.
 You can set this property in your task based on the verbose property of the project :

 ```
 from pybuilder.core import task, description, use_plugin, depends